goconnectome/geordi/README.txt

 configured `time limits on requests`_, you can set ``GEORDI_CELERY = True`` to run the profiler in a background `Celery`_ task.

+If you're running multiple front-end servers and need PDFs to be saved to a shared directory, set ``GEORDI_OUTPUT_DIR``.
+If it's not set, the temporary directory provided by the system is used.

 .. _Django: https://www.djangoproject.com/
 .. _middleware: https://docs.djangoproject.com/en/dev/topics/http/middleware/
 .. _Django settings: https://docs.djangoproject.com/en/dev/topics/settings/